 Once the manager is open, proceed as follows:

 - Click the "Add" button

-- Go find the plugin folder on your computer
+- Find the plugin folder on your computer

-If the plugin doesn’t appear in the menu, simply restart Lightroom.
+If the plugin doesn't appear in the menu, restart Lightroom.

 A new window will appear, then search for the term "Shutter Count" in the search bar to directly obtain the number of triggers of your camera.

-Be careful though, because the plugin is free for 6 weeks only and you will need to donate to the author, Jeffrey Friedl, to continue using it afterwards.
+Be careful, though, because the plugin is free for six weeks only, and you will need to donate to the author, Jeffrey Friedl, to continue using it afterward.

 3. Send the Camera to After-Sales Service

-Since the number of triggers is not a standardized data among manufacturers, it is possible that absolutely none of the techniques presented in this article will work for you.
+Since the number of triggers is not standardized data among manufacturers, absolutely none of the techniques presented in this article may work for you.